 What is the purpose of “Greet & Go”?

-The objective of this exercise is to build up more trust.
-Because now you move and walk towards the horse which means to a lot of horses: “Now something is going to happen, I will have to do or go through something…”
+The objective of this exercise is to build up trust.
+In this exercise, you move and walk towards the horse, which can signal to many horses: “Now something is going to happen, I will have to do something or go through something…”

 The horse also learns that the human shows respect for his emotions and boundaries.
-It’s very important that you learn how to see subtile changes in the bodylanguage of your horse to be able to show this kind of respect.
+It’s very important that you learn how to see subtle changes in your horse’s body language to be able to show this kind of respect.

 Where do you do it?

-Just like with all other exercises from Liberty Training it is advised to practice in a big space, so that the horse can take a distance is he needs to.
+Just like with all other exercises from Liberty Training, I advise practicing in a large space so that the horse can move away if he needs to.

 How do you do it?

-When you arrive at the horse you invite it for contact, let the horse smell your hand and then you go away.
+When you arrive at the horse you invite him for contact, letting the horse smell your hand.
+Then you just go away.

 Don’t worry if the horse doesn’t really want to make contact.
-By repeating this exercise regularly it will happen eventually.
-The horse needs to be given the time it needs if you want to build up a strong connection.
+By repeating this exercise regularly, it will happen eventually.
+The horse needs to be given the freedom to take steps in his own time if you want to establish a true connection.

 I also have 2 e-books for you.